uschallengecoin/challengecoin.us/docs/index.md

 :::
 ::::

-:::: hero-item {image="/images/home/coin2.webp"}
+:::: hero-item {image="/images/home/coin2.webp" imageMobile="/images/home/coin8.webp"}
 # Supporting Our Heroes
-A significant/fixed percentage of all sales/purchases directly supports charitable causes & organizations for veterans, police & firefighters, first-responders, and other heroes-in-need.
+Seven (7%) percent of all sales/purchases will directly support charitable causes & organizations for veterans, police & firefighters, first-responders, and other heroes-in-need.

-::: dialog-top {image="/images/home/coin8.webp"}
+::: dialog-top {image="/images/home/coin2.webp"}
 ### Receiving Means Giving
 American’s help one another.
 The ethos of dignified charity has been in our blood since the founding of our country.
 We’ve never forgotten the sacrifices that our service members, public safety professionals and first responders have made to protect our way of life and keep us safe from harm.
 Whether donating to a local cause or supporting a large-scale national initiative, Americans have always taken care of their protectors and heroes.
 ### Community-Driven